vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 Your app should open in your browser.
 You can check the terminal to see if there are any errors.

 ```

+By default, uv sync only installs packages already locked in uv.lock.
+Normally, if you add something to pyproject.toml manually, you then need to run uv lock.
+However, the script in start-app.command automates this - uv lock runs every time.
+You don't have to manually run uv lock again — the script does it.
+The script always makes sure everything is up-to-date.

+When you add something to pyproject.toml, uv will ensure that all packages work together without any clashes.

+This is where uv lock shines.

+When you add a new dependency, uv calculates the entire dependency graph.

+If two packages want different versions of the same library (e.g., requests==2.28 vs requests==2.32), uv tries to find a compatible version that satisfies both.

+If no compatible version exists, it will fail with a clear error (instead of installing something broken).

+This ensures that everything in your environment works together consistently.